oceanprotocol-archive/OEPs/6/README.md

 ### Invoke a job

+#### Request

-- send a POST request to the https://service-endpoint/invoke , along with the following JSON formatted payload
+- a POST request to the https://service-endpoint/jobs , along with the following JSON formatted payload

 ```json
 {